 The USA is packed with adventure ideas.
 How about an exciting five-day rafting trip down Cataract Canyon (minimum age 10) or a tour with a Native American guide through Monument Valley.
 See more adventure holidays in the USA.

-If it’s beaches you crave, we recommend One&Only Reethi Rah in the Maldives, or The Residence Mauritius.
+If it’s beaches you crave, I recommend One&Only Reethi Rah in the Maldives, or The Residence Mauritius.
 Also in Mauritius, Beachcomber Tours has free kids clubs at its resorts with lots of free sports, including water-skiing.

 Easter holidays in the UK

 Although warm weather is far from guaranteed, Easter can be a great time to explore the UK as a family.
 It’s a good time for self-catering, although a bit early in the year for camping.
-We recommend these family-friendly cottages in Cornwall and this collection of more than 100 dog-friendly cottages.
+I recommend these family-friendly cottages in Cornwall and this collection of more than 100 dog-friendly cottages.

 Sheepskin has some stunning (and quirky) cottages that are ideal for families.
-Our favourites include Lletty which is set in a forest clearing with views of the Peak District National Park, and is a great base for walking and mountain biking.
+My favourites include Hawkesmoor Barn which has stunning views of the Peak District National Park, and is a great base for walking and mountain biking.
 Get more ideas on places to stay.